phpro/annotated-cache/README.md

 # Cache Annotations

-....
-PSR 6 ....
-ANNOTATIONS ....
+Stop worrying about caching, use annotations instead.
+ This PHP library makes it possible to add annotations to your services and handles caching for you.
+ You can use any [PSR-6](http://www.php-fig.org/psr/psr-6/) caching implementation as a caching back-end.

 ## Installation

 ```sh
 composer require phpro/annotated-cache
 ```

-We suggest using php-cache to make it possible to add tags to your cache items.
+We suggest using [php-cache](http://www.php-cache.com/en/latest/) to make it possible to add tags to your cache items.

 ## Usage

+### Example usage:
 ```php
 use Phpro\AnnotatedCache\Factory;